cobuildwithus/flows.wtf/web/README.md

 ## Additional Information

 - The project uses Next.js for server-side rendering and routing.
 - Prisma is used as an ORM for database operations.
-The schema file (`schema.prisma`) defines your data model and database structure.
+The schema file (`flows.prisma`) defines your data model and database structure.
 - Tailwind CSS is used for styling.
 You can customize the configuration in the `tailwind.config.ts` file.
 - The project includes various other tools and libraries like `@tanstack/react-query`, `viem`, and `wagmi`